Westland Aircraft: World War Two

 The Whirlwind was the UK's first cannon-armed fighter and faster than many other British aircraft at the time but was troubled by the inability of Rolls-Royce to produce the engines.

 The Lysander army co-operation aircraft was displaced for reconnaissance as too vulnerable but found favour for specialist missions into occupied Europe carrying agents.
 Westland tendered designs for new aircraft during the war but only the Welkin was accepted.
 The Welkin was a twin-engine high altitude design to intercept attempts by high-flying German bombers to attack Britain.
-When the threat never appeared production was limited.
+When the threat did not appear production was limited.

 For much of the war their factories were used to build Supermarine Spitfires, after the Supermarine factory in Southampton was bombed out of action during the Battle of Britain; indeed Westlands built more Spitfires than any other manufacturer.
 Westland would then go on to be the major designers of the Supermarine Seafire, a navalised conversion of the Spitfire.